Papua New Guinea

 Market Share:

-Australia's export portfolio to Papua New Guinea demonstrates strategic specialization, with leading products representing a key competitive advantage in this bilateral market.
+Australia's export portfolio to Papua New Guinea demonstrates strategic specialization, with cereals: wheat and meslin, other than durum wheat, other than seed representing a key competitive advantage in this bilateral market.

 $2.07B